ManuelMPinto/ManuelMPinto/README.md

 - **SQL**: For database management and querying.
 - **Python**: For data analysis and visualization.
 - **R**: For statistical analysis and data visualization.
-- **Tableau**: For creating interactive and insightful visualizations.
+- **Tableau and Power BI**: For creating interactive and insightful visualizations.
 - **Excel**: For data manipulation and analysis.

 ## 📚 Projects